nehamilan/PulseReq/README.md

 ## What it is

 A physician orders blood work or imaging, prints a requisition, and hands it to the patient — who then has to store it, find a diagnostic centre, and present the paper at the appointment.
-Lost forms cause unbilled clinic rework; lab staff spend 5–7 minutes per patient re-keying order details that already exist upstream, because nothing arrives structured — time that should be spent confirming and collecting, not transcribing.
+Lost forms cause unbilled clinic rework; lab staff spend 5–7 minutes per patient re-keying order details that already exist upstream, because nothing arrives structured — time that should go to confirming and collecting, not transcribing.
+Manual transcription also introduces order errors.

 PulseReq removes the paper.
 The clinician issues a LOINC-coded order and an expiring link; the patient picks where and when and receives that link; the diagnostic centre resolves it at intake as a structured order, not a document to re-interpret.